Topic 4 Exercises

 }

 Exercise 5.
-We are going to enter an exam grade using the keyboard.
-The program will tell us if the student has failed, passed, received a B, or received an A. If it’s less than 5, it’s a fail.
-Between 5 and 6.99 is a pass.
-Between 7 and 8.99 is a B, and greater than 9 is an A.
+We are going to enter the grade of an exam on the keyboard.
+The program will tell us if the student has failed, passed, received a good grade or an excellent grade.
+If it is less than 5, it is a fail.
+Between 5 and 6.99 is sufficient.
+Between 7 and 8.99 is good, and greater than 9 is excellent.

 Solution: